jorgecarleitao/django-sphinxql/README.md

-Django-SphinxQL defines a subclass of Django ``QuerySet``'s, that interfaces with all Sphinx-related operations. ``SearchQuerySet`` *only adds functionality*: if you don't use it, it is a ``QuerySet``.
+Django-SphinxQL defines a subclass of Django ``QuerySet``'s, that interfaces with all Sphinx-related operations. ``SearchQuerySet`` *only adds functionality*: if you don't use Sphinx-related, it behaves as a ``QuerySet``.

-Sphinx has a dedicated syntax for text search and Django-SphinxQL accepts it:
+Sphinx has a dedicated syntax for text search that Django-SphinxQL also accepts:

     >>> q = SearchQuerySet(DocumentIndex).search('@my_text toys for babies')